carrot-ar/carrot-ios/README.md

 ### Example

 For an concrete example of conforming to `SessionDriver`, take a look at `PicnicProtocol.swift`.
-It codifies the PicnicProtocol rules, standards, and state management into an object conforming to `SessionDriver` and uses `PicnicProtocolState` and its `DriverState`.
+It codifies the Picnic Protocol rules, standards, and state management into an object conforming to `SessionDriver` and uses `PicnicProtocolState` and its `DriverState`.

 ## ✉️ Messages